 The first class of Culver Fellows was admitted to Simpson College in the fall of 2010.
-Since then, more than thirty Culver Fellowships have been awarded to incoming Simpson College students interested in pursuing studies and careers in politics and public policy.
+Since then, more than fifty Culver Fellowships have been awarded to incoming Simpson College students interested in pursuing studies and careers in politics and public policy.
 Our alumni have used their experiences and Culver Fellows and their Simpson degrees to pursue post-graduate studies in law, political management, education, and accounting.
 Other alumni have gone directly into careers in journalism, nonprofit management, and financial services.

 Meet our alumni and learn about the fantastic opportunities available to Culver Fellows after graduation!